Start Your Path to Berklee Closer to Home

 Yes.
 In order to transfer any course credits, you must earn a grade of at least a C (2.00/4.00 scale or 7.60/10.00 scale).
 For most music core courses, the minimum grade required to transfer course credits is a B (3.00/4.00 scale or 8.20/10.00 scale).
 See specific information on each school for more details on grade requirements for Berklee credit transfers.

 The courses eligible for credit transfer vary with each institution.
 Click on the name of your institution from the list below, and consult the "Required Courses" area to find out which courses are eligible for credit transfer.
 Please note that all Bachelor of Music students must complete at least 60 credits at Berklee regardless of the number of credits transferred.

 Berklee accepts courses in liberal arts, music history, music business, and music technology from institutions that do not hold credit-transfer agreements with Berklee.
-For information about transferring credits from schools without a credit-transfer agreement, see the Transfer Credit Guide.
+For information about transferring credits from schools without a credit-transfer agreement, see Transfer Credit Services.